coussej/node-opcua-logger/README.md

 * Connect to any OPCUA compatible datasource.
 * Support for both polled and monitored logging of values.
+* Logs numbers, booleans and strings.
+For booleans, the value is recorded as a boolean, but a field `value_num` is added containing 1/0 depending on the `value`.
 * Internal buffering mechanism to avoid data loss when connection to InfluxDB is lost.
 * Deploy as a single binary, no need to install dependencies on host system.
 * Cross-platform: binaries available for both windows, linux and mac.